CRaC/docs/README.md

 ## Examples

-Examples are started with Jetty tutorial, followed by a few third-party frameworks and libraries, which demonstrates how C/RaC support can be implemented.
+Examples are started with Jetty tutorial, followed by a few third-party frameworks and libraries, which demonstrates how CRaC support can be implemented.

-C/RaC support in a framework allows small if any modification to applications using it.
+CRaC support in a framework allows small if any modification to applications using it.

 ### Jetty tutorial

-Application may need to be changed to run with C/RaC.
+Application may need to be changed to run with CRaC.
-This section reviews all steps needed to use C/RaC with a Jetty application.
+This section reviews all steps needed to use CRaC with a Jetty application.

 Full source code for this section can be found in [example-jetty](https://github.com/org-crac/example-jetty) repo.
 Commit history corresponds to the steps of the tutorial with greater details.